Christianity and Gay Marriage

 The Biblical Definition of Marriage

 The idea of today's Christians upholding the “Biblical Definition of Marriage" is almost absurd when one looks at the history of marriage in Scripture.
 Biblical marriages included polygamy (numerous accounts), assigning slave marriages (Exodus 21:4), prisoners of war (Numbers 31:1-18, Deut.
 21:11-14), rapists and their victims (Deut.
 22:28–29), and other combinations that would hardly pass muster with today's Christians.
-These examples of Biblical marriages are not invalidated by the New Covenant or forbidden in the New Testament despite occurrences in the Old Testament.
+There are no New Testament laws that forbid polygamy, despite its existence in Scripture and the world during the time of Christ.

-Takeaway point: The examples of marriages in the Bible do not resemble marriages today.
+Takeaway point: Some examples of marriage in the Bible do not resemble marriage today.

 The evolution of marriage

-Marriage has continued to evolve since early Biblical times.
+Marriage has continued to evolve since early Biblical times when polygamy was common.
 For over 1000 years marriage was primarily a legal contract throughout most of Europe.
 It was not even sanctified in the Church as a Sacrament until The Fourth Lateran Council in 1215.
 Because marriage was a legal contract focusing on transfers of property, which included women and children, prior to 1215 marriages were just as much, if not more, about one's finances than love.
 Individuals were frequently married against their will to fulfill contractual exchanges.

-Contrary to Chief Justice John Robert's assertion that gay marriage has never existed before, the fact remains that there are documented instances of marriages between people of the same sex in Medieval Christian Europe.
-Although some of these relationships are assumed to have had a romantic basis, others were about financial matters.
-Regardless of motivation, the fact that these were marriages is well documented.
-Other examples of same-sex marriage, and those of a clearer romantic nature appear in Ancient Greece and Rome, ancient Mesopotamia, ancient China and some early Native Americans tribes.
+Contrary to Chief Justice John Robert's statement in his Obergefell v.
+Hodges dissent that gay marriage has never existed before, the fact remains that there are documented instances of marriages between people of the same sex in Medieval Christian Europe.
+Although some of these relationships are assumed to have had a romantic basis, others were likely about financial matters.
+Regardless of motivation, the fact that these were marriages is documented.
+Other examples of same-sex marriage, and those of a clearer romantic nature appear in ancient Greece and Rome, ancient Mesopotamia, ancient China and some early Native Americans tribes.